Jwatts82/Record-Collection-App/README.md

 ##Usage

 After cloning the repository and running bundle:
-Step 1) Run: rake db:migrate
+Step 1) Run: `rake db:migrate`
-Step 2) Run: shotgun
+Step 2) Run: `shotgun`

 ##License

-The app is available as open source under the terms of the MIT License
+The app is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT)

 ##Code of Conduct

-Everyone interacting in the BPTracker project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the BPTracker project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct. [code of conduct](https://github.com/[USERNAME]/bptraker/blob/master/CODE_OF_CONDUCT.md)